From: Temple of Vesta, Tivoli

 On free display in The Dorfman Architecture Court

-The cast is taken from the frieze of the Round Temple at Tivoli.
-This elegant temple was converted to a church and still stands today.
+The cast is taken from a column capital of the Round Temple at Tivoli.
+This elegant round Temple was converted to a church and still stands today.
+Deatailed measured drawings of the temple were first published at the end of the seventeenth century and as a building it was much admired in the eighteenth and nineteenth centuries.
 It is called the Temple of Vesta because of its shape as all temples honouring Vesta were in the round.